Mahdi2912/Daily-Fun/daily_digest.md

 Riddle: I can flutter and take your breath away.
 I can take a beating, but do not bruise.
 If I stopped you would be sure to lose.
 Everyday I am with you.
 What am I?
 (Answer: Your heart)

+🧩 Riddle #2:
+Riddle: There's a body lying dead on a bed, and on the floor beside it is a pair of scissors.
+The scissors were instrumental in his death, yet there's no trace of blood.
+The body reveals no signs of any cuts or bruises.
+How could the person have been murdered with the pair of scissors?
+(Answer: Waterbed {}The person slept on a waterbed.
+His killer used the scissors to cut the bed open and drown him)